coder-newcomer/consoleRPG/README.md

 ## 💠Upcoming Feature & Concept
  Job you can do
-- This section is unavailable for now because the developer is busy
+- This section is unavailable, the developer have no time to do and currently doing another job

 >I also planned to port the game to mobile in the future, but i still considering using a framework (like [Cordova](https://cordova.apache.org/ "Cordova")) or keep it on the web.

-## Installation & Setup
+## ⚙️Installation & Setup
 Cause this project is still in being developed, all of feature mentioned above are not available for now (also concept may change later).
 But i planned that feature could be realize in the future.

 But if you want to try it earlier, just clone this repository and open `index.html` file on `docs` directory in your browser.